-Jason Robey is a PhD candidate in the Department of Sociology at the University of Wisconsin-Madison.
-He is also affiliated with the Center for Demography and Ecology.
+Jason Robey is an Assistant Professor in the School of Criminal Justice at the University at Albany (SUNY).
+He is also affiliated with the Department of Sociology.

 Email: jprobey@wisc.edu